ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 points by computing regularized displacement fields between warped point sets at adjacent time slices.
 Updates were applied using a step size of $\delta = 0.2$.
-Convergence was assessed via average displacement error across all points, with final convergence achieved after $\sim125$ iterations (Figure \ref{fig:convergence}, left panel).
+Convergence was assessed via average displacement error across all points, with final convergence achieved after $\sim125$ iterations (Figure
+\ref{fig:convergence}, left panel).
 Median errors across integration points also trended toward zero, albeit at varying rates.
+Using region-based pairwise registration with SyN as a performance upper bound at sampled timepoints, we find that the velocity flow model achieves comparable accuracy while also providing a smooth, continuous deformation across the entire developmental trajectory.

 ### The velocity flow transformation model